 Rating: 8.5/10

-These aren’t heavy-duty like hiking shoes, but they hold up well.
-The stitching is neat, the sole sticks nicely, and there’s little wear after months.
-The thin upper might not suit winter, but it’s great for indoor and warm climates.
-Think of it like a tailored shirt—not thick, but finely made.
+These aren’t rugged hiking boots, but they hold up well.
+The stitching is neat, the sole grips reliably, and there’s little wear after months.
+The thin upper might not suit cold winters, but it’s perfect for indoor martial arts practice and warm climates.
+Think of it like a tailored gi uniform—not thick, but finely made.

 Still, there were a few things I struggled with—mainly how snug they felt at first.
 My feet aren’t wide, but the fit was tighter than I expected.
-It took some time to break them in, and that’s something to keep in mind.
+It took some time to break them in, and that’s something to keep in mind for athletes used to roomier trainers.

-These shoes are built for movement and flow, but they don’t leave much room for wider feet.
+These shoes are built for movement and flow, echoing the principles of taekwondo kicks and martial arts balance.
+But they don’t leave much room for wider feet.
 I found myself adjusting the way I walked during the first week.
-Once they loosened up, though, they felt like part of my own rhythm.
+Once they loosened up, though, they felt like part of my rhythm.

 See the latest Adidas Taekwondo Sneakers Daily price on Amazon.